Game engine: History

-Threading is taking on more importance due to modern multi-core systems (e.g. Cell) and increased demands in realism.
-Typical threads involve rendering, streaming, audio, and physics.
+Due to modern multi-core systems and growing demands in realism, exploiting threads has become more important.
+Separate threads of execution within a game engine manage intensive operations, including rendering, asset streaming, audio playback, and physics simulation.
 Racing games have typically been at the forefront of threading with the physics engine running in a separate thread long before other core subsystems were moved, partly because rendering and related tasks need updating at only 30–60 Hz.
-For example, on PlayStation 3, physics ran in Need For Speed at 100 Hz versus Forza Motorsport 2 at 360 Hz.
+For example, on PlayStation 3, physics ran in Need For Speed at 100 Hz, versus Forza Motorsport 2 at 360 Hz.

-Although the term was first used in the 1990s, there are a few earlier systems in the 1980s that are also considered to be game engines, such as Sierra's Adventure Game Interpreter (AGI) and SCI systems, LucasArts' SCUMM system and Incentive Software's Freescape engine (in 1986).
-Unlike most modern game engines, these game engines were never used in any third-party products (except for the SCUMM system which was licensed to and used by Humongous Entertainment).
+Although the term was first used in the 1990s, few earlier systems in 1980s are considered as game engines, such as Sierra's Adventure Game Interpreter (AGI) and SCI systems, LucasArts' SCUMM system and Incentive Software's Freescape engine (in 1986).
+Unlike most modern game engines, these game engines were never used in any third-party products (except for the SCUMM system, which was licensed to and used by Humongous Entertainment).

-As game engine technology matures and becomes more user-friendly, the application of game engines has broadened in scope.
-They are now being used for serious games: visualization, training, medical, and military simulation applications, with the CryEngine being one example.
-To facilitate this accessibility, new hardware platforms are now being targeted by game engines, including mobile phones (e.g. Android phones, iPhone) and web browsers (e.g. WebGL, Shockwave, Flash, Trinigy's WebVision, Silverlight, Unity Web Player, O3D and pure DHTML).
+As game engine technology matures and becomes more user friendly, the application of game engines has widened in scope.
+They are now used for serious games: visualization, training, medical, and military simulation applications, with the CryEngine being one example.
+To improve accessibility, new hardware platforms are also now targeted by game engines, including mobile phones (e.g. Android, iPhone) and web browsers. (e.g. WebGL, Shockwave, Flash, Trinigy's WebVision, Silverlight, Unity Web Player, O3D and pure DHTML.)

-Additionally, more game engines are being built upon higher level languages such as Java and C#/.NET (e.g. TorqueX, and Visual3D.NET), Python (Panda3D), or Lua Script (Leadwerks).
-As most 3D rich games are now mostly GPU-limited (i.e. limited by the power of the graphics card), the potential slowdown due to translation overheads of higher level languages becomes negligible, while the productivity gains offered by these languages work to the game engine developers' benefit.
+Additionally, more game engines are being built upon higher-level languages, such as Java, C# and .NET (e.g., TorqueX, and Visual3D.NET), Python (Panda3D), or Lua Script (Leadwerks).
+As most 3D-rich games are now mostly limited by the power of a graphics card, the potential slowdown due to translation overheads of higher-level languages becomes negligible, while productivity gains offered by these languages serve the game engine developers' benefit.
 These recent trends are being propelled by companies such as Microsoft to support indie game development.
-Microsoft developed XNA as the SDK of choice for all video games released on Xbox and related products.
-This includes the Xbox Live Indie Games channel designed specifically for smaller developers who don't have the extensive resources necessary to box games for sale on retail shelves.
+Microsoft developed XNA as the primary Software Development Kit (SDK) for all video games released on Xbox and their related products.
+This includes the Xbox Live Indie Games channel designed specifically for smaller developers who do not have the extensive resources necessary to box games for sale on retail shelves.
 It is becoming easier and cheaper than ever to develop game engines for platforms that support managed frameworks.